- MORGAN McKINLEY

 - Apartments do not come with any appliances

-- Two to four months’ security deposit is generally required, as well as two months’ key money (see below for definition of key money)
+- Two to four months’ security deposit is generally required, as well as two months’ key money

 - A contract renewal fee is payable every two years